Turn Island Marine State Park

 - A recreational license is required for fishing and shellfish harvesting at Washington state parks.
 For regulations, fishing season information, or to purchase a recreational license, visit the Washington Department of Fish and Wildlife website.

 - San Juan Islands state park brochure (PDF).

 Located on Puget Sound in San Juan County, Turn Island State Park offers three mooring buoys.

 The main area to access the island is on the cove on the northwest harbor, near the mooring buoys.
 The cove to the west has a reef that extends out from the small island.
 It is not recommended to use this beach.

-Turn Island has 12 campsites and three buoys.
+Turn Island has 12 primitive campsites and three buoys.
+Camping is available on a first come, first served basis.
 This island is a wildlife refuge.
 Visitors should stay on designated hiking trails.
 Fires are not permitted.
 Camp stoves are allowed.
 Please do not disturb the wildlife.